-In GENESIS, EM biasing force is treated as a kind of "Restraints" (see Restraints section).
-Therefore, flexible fitting can be combined with various methods such as the replica-exchange umbrella-sampling scheme (REUSfit) [92], all-atom Gō model (MDfit) [93], and GB/SA implicit solvent model.
-In addition, the method is parallelized with the hybrid MPI+OpenMP scheme in both ATDYN and SPDYN, and also accelerated with GPGPU calculation in SPDYN [94].
-In the flexible fitting simulation, the users add the [EXPERIMENTS] section in the control file, and specify the following keywords.
-Note that the [FITTING] section (see Fitting section) is not related to this cryo-EM flexible fitting.
+The flexible fitting can be combined with various methods such as the replica-exchange umbrella-sampling scheme (REUSfit) [94], all-atom Go-model (MDfit) [95], and GB/SA implicit solvent model.
+The method is parallelized with the hybrid MPI+OpenMP scheme in both ATDYN and SPDYN, and also accelerated with GPGPU calculation in SPDYN [96].